ethereum/consensus-specs/test_generators/README.md

-# Eth 2.0 Test Generators
+# Eth2 test generators

-This directory contains all the generators for tests, consumed by Eth 2.0 client implementations.
+This directory contains all the generators for tests, consumed by Eth2 client implementations.

 Any issues with the generators and/or generated tests should be filed in the repository that hosts the generator outputs,
  here: [ethereum/eth2.0-spec-tests](https://github.com/ethereum/eth2.0-spec-tests).